kangjw1208/King-Country-Real-Estate/README.md

 The model produced scores for our Train data of (~.85896066) and for our Test data of (~.85536786).
 This was the best model that we were able to produce it gives a fair amount of accuracy with reference to price

 ![Screenshot 2021-11-19 114436](https://user-images.githubusercontent.com/92402366/142659982-4a4f847a-6810-40bb-9ff0-2cbb4bccb00b.png)
+We achieved a root-mean-square-error(RSME) of 105,546 rendering that our model isn't a great one.
 ![Screenshot 2021-11-19 121343](https://user-images.githubusercontent.com/92402366/142663697-23b84621-3681-4d3b-9d59-1a73013c0f32.png)

 ### Inferential Model